What happens when the skills of military veterans and first responders are combined?

 Veterans who wish to join can go to www.teamrubiconusa.org and upload their military records.
 Free online Incident Command System classes developed by FEMA are highly encouraged so veterans know how to integrate into domestic disaster response.

 "It's about [giving the veterans] a mission to continue on," Mr. Canzonieri said.
-"And to ensure that they are able to make connections and regain some of that camaraderie they had in the military."
+"And to ensure that they are able to make connections and regain some of that camaraderie they had in the military."region

 Marina Weis: firstname.lastname@example.org or 412-263-1889.